narratorjay/CubeGardener/README.md

 # MoonDust
-Create a glitching lunar artefact in Blender for the animated part of a story.
+Create glitching lunar artefacts in Blender.
+Dialogue and music to follow.